subscribepro/headless-page/content/sites/casper.com/index.md

     - JAMstack
 frameworks:
     - React
+backends:
+    - Contentful
 ---

-The Casper site is definitely using React and they seem to be using their CMS in a headless way based on this write-up in their tech blog.
+The Casper site is definitely using React and doing some innovative serverless stuff.
+It looks like they are using the Contentful headless CMS.
+The Casper team has published a nice write-up in their tech blog on some cool image stuff they are doing also.

 ## References